Fynn8962/Lern-Periode-13/ReactTutorialAddition.md

 }
 ```

-Explanation: This function acts a the referee
+Explanation: This function acts as the referee.

 - It defines all 8 winning lines (rows, columns, diagonals).

-- It loops trhough these lines and checks if three squares contain the same symbol (and are not null)
+- It loops through these lines and checks if three squares contain the same symbol (and are not null).

-- If a match is found, it returns the winner; otherwise it returns `null`turn null;
+- If a match is found, it returns the winner; otherwise, it returns `null`.